ibmsoft/PivotReportsAPI/README.md

 ORDER BY COUNTRY.Name, YEAR.SortId, CLIENT.Name

-Push enter to iterate, type '+' for full data or type quit to exit
+Push enter to iterate, type '+' for full data or type 'QUIT' to exit

 0
 33.0